Methods

 Notes

-• By default, :fast is used.
+• By default, :slow is used.

 • Using fast is generally significantly faster, but it may return larger intervals, especially if midpoint and radius have the same order of magnitude (50% overestimate at most) [RUM99].